Net worth: how to calculate and track your business finances

 How often should I calculate my business net worth?

-Calculate your business net worth at least quarterly.
-Regular tracking helps you monitor financial trends, measure progress towards your goals, and make timely decisions.
+Calculate your net worth at least quarterly.
+Regular tracking helps you spot trends and make informed decisions about your business.

-Can a business have negative net worth and still operate?
+Can a business operate with negative net worth?

 Disclaimer